opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_windows_ecs/remotely_logging_in_to_a_windows_ecs_from_a_linux_computer.rst

 -------------

 -  The target ECS is running.
--  You have bound an EIP to the ECS.
+-  The ECS must have an EIP bound.

 -  Access to port 3389 is allowed in the inbound direction of the security group to which the ECS belongs.
 -  Data can be exchanged between the login tool and the target ECS.
 For example, the default port 3389 is not blocked by the firewall.